Network Irlandii is a new Embassy initiative creating contact networks of Poles who have lived, worked or studied in Ireland.

 Through Network Irlandii, the Embassy is working to connect Polish people in Poland who have an interest in Ireland.
 It is creating networks of Polish friends of Ireland to encourage and support their contact with Ireland.

 Network Irlandii’s first step was the establishment of a network of Polish officials who were brought to Ireland in the 1990s and 2000s with funding from the Irish Government to share Ireland’s experience of engaging on EU issues as part of Ireland’s strong support for Poland’s accession to the EU.
-The Embassy launched this network on 25 June 2015, and members will continue to meet at regular events organised by the Embassy.
+The Embassy launched this network on 25 June 2015, and members continue to meet at regular events organised by the Embassy.